Last updated on August 6th, 2018 at 06:54 am

 Table of Contents

 Let’s start with explaining how you should NOT answer this question:

 - I know that you are looking for a new marketing manager and that’s why I am here.
 I do not know anything else.
 (Another wrong answer.
-To realistically understand if you can handle a managerial job in any company, you have to know something about the company, their business, products, any values.
+To realistically understand if you can handle a managerial job in any company, you have to know something about that company–their business, products, and values.
 This answer would make no sense to any skilled recruiter.)

 - I do not know anything.
 I applied for many job offers and did not have time to research about every company.
 (Obviously this is the worst possible answer.)

 Do your research, find something you can compliment them for